-Power Management on VMware Horizon Cloud on Microsoft Azure
+Power Management on Horizon Cloud Service – next-gen

 Introduction

-This guide describes several of the features and components of VMware Horizon Cloud on Microsoft Azure that help you right-size your environment by managing the power states of your deployed workloads.
+This guide describes several of the features and components of Horizon Cloud Service – next-gen that help you right-size your environment by managing the power states of your deployed workloads.
 Options include power-based, load-based, and schedule-based power management policies and configurations that control how virtual machines behave when their associated desktops are not in use.
 Managing your workloads efficiently can reduce the amount of spend on Infrastructure-as-a-Service (IaaS) components on Microsoft Azure.

 Audience

-Benefits of Power Management with Horizon Cloud on Microsoft Azure
+Benefits of Power Management with Horizon Cloud Service – next-gen

 Power management configurations control how a virtual machine behaves when the associated desktop or server is not in use.
 A desktop is considered not in use both before a user logs in, and after a user disconnects or logs off.
-A farm server or host is considered not in use when the last user session is ended from that host.
+A multi-session VM is considered not in use when the last user session is ended from that host.
 Power policies also control how a virtual machine behaves after administrative tasks are completed, such as refresh, recompose, farm expansion, and farm refresh.

-Horizon Cloud on Microsoft Azure has a number of methods for controlling the IaaS costs of your Horizon Cloud on Microsoft Azure environment.
-Most of these methods are included in the sizing components of the VDI user assignment configurations, or RDSH/Windows 10 multi-session farm configurations.
-By using these sizing components, you can implement a cost-effective deployment of Horizon Cloud on Microsoft Azure, while at the same time ensure that resources are available to your users when they need them.
+Horizon Cloud Service – next-gen has several methods for controlling the IaaS costs of your Horizon Cloud Service – next-gen environment.
+Most of these methods are included in the sizing components of the Pool Group configurations or RDSH/Windows 10 multi-session farm configurations.
+By using these sizing components, you can implement a cost-effective deployment of Horizon Cloud Service – next-gen, while at the same time ensure that resources are available to your users when they need them.

 Choosing the Right Power Management Policy Settings